 Should You Take the Scum Off Jam?

 Foamy scum usually forms once the jam is heating.
 This is perfectly normal and harmless.
-However, it's best to remove it because it will affect the final look of your jam, causing many air bubbles and taking up necessary glossy, colourful jam real estate.
+However, it's best to remove it because it will affect the final look of your jam, causing many air bubbles and taking up necessary glossy, colourful jam real estate in each jar.

 So discard most of the scum using a slotted spoon.
 Adding a knob of butter is a quick family tip we use to lessen the amount of scum but it's not difficult to remove it, as it tends to appear in convenient clumps, as shown.